Unmasking the Vietnamese-American Identity and Embracing the Contradictions Within

 Like other immigrant groups, many Vietnamese refugees faced a constant tug-of-war in deciding how much to assimilate and how much tradition to preserve.
 But the legacy of the war—which has been viewed as one of America’s great failures—impacted Vietnamese-Americans in uniquely challenging ways.

-On October 6, 2023, author, law professor, and Vietnam War refugee Lan Cao visited the Weatherhead East Asian Institute to speak with WEAI Asia in Action Producing Fellow Naja Pham Lockwood about her “rise from the fall” of South Vietnam.
+On October 6, 2023, author, law professor, and Vietnam War refugee Lan Cao visited the Weatherhead East Asian Institute to speak with Naja Pham Lockwood about her “rise from the fall” of South Vietnam.

 For Cao, writing has been a critical tool for her to navigate the emotional turmoil of her journey.